Sami-Jaffri/COSC421-Final-Project/README.md

 ## 1. Visit the Cosmograph App

-Go to the following link and select LAUNCH:
+Go to the following link and select Launch:

 [Cosmograph App](https://cosmograph.app)